OpenVidu/openvidu.io-docs/docs/openvidu-pro/monitoring-elastic-stack.md

 > **NOTE 1**: `sessionSummary` contains all the information available in the rest of summary documents, including an array of `recordingSummary` and an array of `userSummary`.
 In turn `userSummary` contains an array of `connectionSummary`, that finally contains an array of `publisherSummary` and other of `subscriberSummary`.
 > To sum up, this is just a denormalization of the `sessionSummary` document, so Elasticsearch requests and Kibana visualizations are more flexible and easier to accomplish
 > ---
 > **NOTE 2**: `recordingSummary` events may not contain the final information of the actual recordings (specifically properties `size` and `duration`).
 This is so because `recordingSummary` event is generated just after its session is closed, but since release 2.11.0 recordings may need a post-processing phase before being available for download and having these properties properly defined.
-To overcome this limitation, you can simply use the `cdr` event of type `recordingStatusChanged` and status `ready` corresponding to this recording (see event in [CDR docs](reference-docs/openvidu-server-cdr/#recordingstatuschanged)).
+To overcome this limitation, you can simply use the `cdr` event of type `recordingStatusChanged` and status `ready` corresponding to this recording (see event in [WebHook docs](reference-docs/openvidu-server-webhook/#recordingstatuschanged)).
 There you will have all properties of the recording well defined

 <br>